we're stronger together

 Community Group One Day Volunteering:

 Community group volunteering is a great way for clubs, businesses, churches, military groups, and schools to take part in one day volunteer activities at the Honolulu Zoo.
-Groups may help with special projects such as zoo beautifying, enrichment building, painting, equipment cleaning, and litter patrol.
-If your group is interested in setting up a community volunteer day, please contact the Honolulu Zoo Society’s Volunteer Coordinator at scarlos@honzoosoc.org.
-Please note that due to COVID and our current tier group size is limited to 10 people.
-Groups are welcome to volunteer on multiple days to break up larger group sizes.
+Groups may help with special projects such as zoo beautifying, enrichment building, painting, equipment cleaning, recycling, and exhibit maintenance.
+If your group is interested in setting up a community volunteer day, please contact the Honolulu Zoo Societyโs Volunteer Coordinator atย scarlos@honzoosoc.org.

 Let us know if your group has any specialized set of skills and whether financial support is available for project supplies.
-On applying for a community volunteer day please review and have all members volunteering complete a Community Group Waiver of Liability.
+When applying for a community volunteer day, please review and have all members volunteering complete aย Community Group Waiver of Liability.